0

 The Impact of Insulin Resistance on Glucose Delivery

 Simply put, glucose stays in your blood instead of entering cells that should be used as fuel.
-That leads to high blood sugar levels, which aren’t good news for health.
+That leads to high blood sugar levels, which aren’t good for health.

 The Connection Between Insulin, Obesity, and Diabetes